arch-r45/strataDB/README.md

 ```
 We accept, as input, a pointer to a string path that represents the log file path of the file we are trying to access and we output a pointer to the address of the beginning of the block in our buffer pool where this file is located.
 This makes the API that we are exposing very similar to a read() system call,  therefore expressing a high degree of modularity by keeping the components from becoming too intertwined.
 Once the call is made, we check if the path is already in our buffer pool, and if it is, we return a pointer to that location and we send the node representing the path to the front of our lru_cache.
 We keep a hash map called a page table which can be used to efficiently check in constant time if our path is already in our buffer pool.
 If the path is not already in our buffer pool, we try to see if there are any free frames in our free frame list.
 If there are free frames, we read the file from disk into the free location and set the path to that location in our page_table while also adding the node to the front of the lru_cache.
 If the free frame list is empty, we need to evict.
 My eviction policy is an LRU cache which I described above but I want to try different variations of it.
 I also want to experiment with a Least Frequently Used(LFU) Cache for this use case but it's hard to make this work well on modern hardware.
 [3]

 One of the most important parts of the buffer pool is making sure to pin certain blocks of memory in place when they are being accessed by some thread.
 In a concurrent application with many workers fulfilling concurrent read operations, problems can arise without pinning certain memory blocks down.
-This can occur if one thread accesses a block of memory, and in the middle of its operation, another thread forces the system to evict, and the memory location that the first thread was accessing still is the same memory location, but the data inside that changes.
+This can occur if one thread accesses a block of memory, and in the middle of its operation, another thread forces the system to evict, and the memory location the first thread was accessing is in the same memory location, but the data inside that location changes.
 In my application, I avoided having concurrent reads initially but it is something I am looking to add.
 However, I still needed to implement a pinning mechanism because my compaction algorithm is running in parallel to my main thread.
 The compaction algorithm also runs a greater risk of getting blocks evicted because it performs linear scans through older files while the main thread is quickly serving reads on more current files.

 The biggest problem of pinning is the risk of thrashing.
 Thrashing is another concept from operating systems, and its definition is when a process spends more time paging new files then executing.
 This can happen if the number of concurrent processes(or threads in databases) is too high, and each time a process tries to access a file, it page-faults and needs to evict some other process from memory.
 In most operating systems, the CPU then gets underutilized and therefore increases the degree of multiprogramming, resulting in more thrashing.
 [7]